sajeanpage/module_15_leaflet_challenge/README.md

 # Module 15 Leaflet Challenge
 ## Summary

-Viewing belly button bacteria data is informative but, visualizing that data gives a perspective of diversity and scale that viewing data can not.
-In this challenge I built an interactive web page that allows viewers to easily visualizing belly button bacteria data.
+The United States Geological Survey (USGS), is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.
+I have been tasked with developing a way to visualize USGS data that will allow them to better educate the public and other government organizations on issues facing our planet.
-- Visit the final form here:  https://sajeanpage.github.io/module_14_belly_button_challenge/
+- Visit the final form here:  https://sajeanpage.github.io/module_15_leaflet_challenge/

 # ![banner](Images/topo_map.PNG)
 - The site contains: